 The State priority occupation list is known as the SPOL.
 It is an annually produced list of jobs that are in high demand or considered industry-critical in Western Australia.
-The SPOL informs Western Australian workforce development planning, the skilled migration occupation list (WASMOL) and the development of the State Training Plan, which guides the funding of training programs.
+The SPOL informs Western Australian workforce development planning, and the development of the State Training Plan, which guides the funding of training programs.

 The list is produced by the Department of Training and Workforce Development who conduct extensive economic and labour market research and analysis at an industry and occupational level to determine the State's priority occupations.
 This work is supplemented by intelligence provided by industry, facilitated through the State Training Board's Training Council network.